modular/modular/KGEN/docs/public/value-lifecycle.md

-# Mojo’s “Value Lifecycle”: Birth, life and death of a value
+# Mojo’s "Value Lifecycle": Birth, life and death of a value

 One of the subtle aspects of a programming language is its approach to defining types, what capabilities those types can expose, and how